jolares/vscode-extensions/README.md

 # VSCode Extensions

 _opinion_.
-My personal top list of vscode extensions for productivity.
+My personal top list of extensions to install in VSCode for enhanced productivity.

 ## For Remote Development